A 6-month Efficacy, Safety and Tolerability Study of Rifaximin In Preventing Hepatic Encephalopathy

 - Must sign an Informed Consent Form

-- Must be potential for benefit from treatment.
+- Must have potential to benefit from treatment

 - Recent prior HE episodes